wendikristine/usdrcg.github.io/lawrence-information/submitting-jobs.md

 To accomodate longer running jobs, users also have the option of using the preemptible partition \(using the "-p preemptible" or --partition preemptible" flag\).
 This partition will allow a job to run for up to 90 days on a general compute node/s.
 However, if the general compute node/s is needed for a new job in the "nodes" partition, the preemptible job will be canceled \(preempted\) to allow the regular job to run.

-## Math Libraries

-##### Intel Math Kernel Library \(MKL\)

-The Intel MKL library is available on Lawrence and is the recommended math library for most applciations.
-This library is configurable to various compilers and languages.
-Functions provided by Intel MKL include BLAS, LAPACK, and, FFTW.
-For more information on Intel MKL, please visit the developer documentation [webpage](https://software.intel.com/en-us/mkl/documentation).